john-rocky/CoreML-Models/README.md

 <img width="1280" src="https://user-images.githubusercontent.com/23278992/147420041-fdeb1fbb-7e93-41c6-84d6-80d7c1c45200.jpeg">

+CoreML is a machine learning framework by Apple.
+If you are iOS developer, you can easly use machine learning models in your Xcode project.

 # How to use

 Take a look this model zoo, and if you found the CoreML model you want,